fabstr/cl-epub/howto.md

  - The language
  - A timestamp of when the book was last modified

+To add the the metadata, use the accessors of the metadata class.

 In addition there are many other (though optional) elements:
 *identifier, title, language, modifiedtimestamp, meta, link, contributor, coverage, creator, date, description, format, publisher, relation, rights,